alex-lt-kong/bitcoin-block-parser/README.md

 * Explicitly handle endianness of bytes, which is actually a pretty confusing part of Bitcoin's block structure.
 * Change formatting and indentation to make the output more structured.
 * Calculate the hash of the current block.

+### Notes

+While this project does some block and transaction validations, it is more for research purpose and is meant to be cryptographically secure.

 ## Sample Output